magodo/usedtype/README.md

   -v    Whether to output the lines of code for each field usage
 ```

+### Callgraph Construction Method

-Note that [`cha`](https://pkg.go.dev/golang.org/x/tools@v0.0.0-20210102185154-773b96fafca2/go/callgraph/cha) type tends to be quite time consuming and the result might be similar as no callgraph analysis at all (i.e. `""`).
-Whilst `cha` and `""` are guaranteed to be "sound" (superset of "truth").
-On the otherhand, [`static`](https://pkg.go.dev/golang.org/x/tools@v0.0.0-20210102185154-773b96fafca2/go/callgraph/static) type is fast, but the analysis result only takes static call edges into considerations, which means the result might be "complete" (subset of "truth").
+Note that [`cha`](https://pkg.go.dev/golang.org/x/tools@v0.0.0-20210102185154-773b96fafca2/go/callgraph/cha) type tends to be quite time consuming, and the result of current process used in this tool might be similar as no callgraph analysis at all (i.e. `""`) if your code has dynamic dispatches everywhere.
+Whilst the benefit of `cha` (and `""`) are guaranteed to be "sound" (superset of "truth").

+On the otherhand, [`static`](https://pkg.go.dev/golang.org/x/tools@v0.0.0-20210102185154-773b96fafca2/go/callgraph/static) type is fast, but the analysis result only takes [static calls](https://pkg.go.dev/golang.org/x/tools/go/ssa#CallCommon) into considerations.
+In which case, the [builtin function call and function variable](c and d case in "call" mode of SSA CallCommon section) and the [method call happens on interface type]("invoke" mode of SSA CallCommon section) will not be taken into consideration.
+This means the result might be "complete" (subset of "truth").

 ## Example